crazyboycjr/alpa/codesign/README.md

 ```
 This will generate a list of model specs and print them to stdout.
 You
 can manually copy or redirect the output to a file to create the
 configuration.
-Please look at `models/config.toml` for an example of
+Please look at `models/config.toml` for an examplar
 configuration file.
 See `search.py` for more details about enumerating
 and filtering the model candidates.
 To change the filtering criteria or
 enlarging the search space, you will need to modify this file.